JuliaDynamics/TransitionsInTimeseries.jl/paper/paper.md

 TransitionsInTimeseries.jl detaches the degrees of freedom that are available to the user from the analysis pipeline.
-Methods for detection and prediction can thus be applied equally well, since both typically rely on the computation of statistical measures over windows of the timeseries.
+Methods for detection and prediction can thus be applied equally well, since both typically rely on the computation of statistical measures over windows of the time series.
 This is of great importance, since a new prediction technique needs to first be tested on hindcasting tasks, which requires a reliable detection and timing of previous transitions.
 To illustrate this, a detection task can be performed by merely modifying the indicators, change metrics and window type of the code shown above: